amir9480/amir9480/README.md

 My name is **Amir Alizadeh** and I'm a web backend developer.

-I using PHP/Laravel to develop back-end, also I'm familiar with JavaScript/Vue.js to develop front-end logic.
+I using PHP/Laravel to develop back-end and I'm familiar with JavaScript/Vue.js to develop front-end.

-I'm also interested in low-level graphic programming using OpenGL & Direct3D.
+I'm interested in low-level graphic programming using OpenGL & Direct3D.

-My favorite code editor is VSCode and Also I made some handy extensions for it.
+My favorite code editor is VSCode and I made some handy extensions for it.

 ---

-<h2 align="center">I use</h2>
+<h2 align="center">What I use</h2>

 <p align="center">
     <img src="https://img.shields.io/badge/-PHP-777BB4?style=for-the-badge&logo=php&logoColor=white" alt="PHP">